smusab9152/smusab9152/README.md

-# Hi, I'm Musab Parvez Shaikh
+# Hi, I'm Musab Parvez Shaikh!

 I work with data using Python, SQL, and machine learning to uncover insights and build useful projects.
 Here on GitHub, I share my analyses, experiments, and ideas with anyone interested in data and technology